 •Program is designed to bring the opportunity of learning and playing soccer to any boy or girl, who has a cognitive or physical disability.

-•Goal is to every young athlete with disabilities to become valued and successful members of the Murrieta Youth soccer family.
+•Goal is to have every young athlete with disabilities become valued and successful members of the Murrieta Youth soccer family.

 Please don’t hesitate to contact either Jeff Kirshberg (firstname.lastname@example.org) with any questions regarding the TOPSoccer Program.